solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

 10. Enter a username to use for the **Managed Instance admin login** and a **Password** for this new Administrator user that will be created on the database server.

-    > **Note**: Using the `demouser` username that was used previously in the lab, will make it easier to remember.
+    > **Note**: Using the `demouser` username that was used previously in the lab will make it easier to remember.
 However, this does require a password length of 16 characters, so here's an example password that is similar to the previous one used in the lab: `demo!pass1234567`

     ![Authentication values are set](images/create-azure-sql-mi-authentication-values-entered.png "Authentication values are set")